 In 2014, Professor Parsons contributed an e-book for the Art Canada Institute: William Notman: Life & Work (www.aci-iac.ca/william-notman/).
 Her research on the prolific 19th century Montreal photographer continues with an essay on the performative space of Notman’s studio for an upcoming exhibition at the McCord Museum, Montreal.
 Parsons is also the editor of Emergence: Contemporary Canadian Photography (Gallery 44 and Ryerson University, 2009) and a forthcoming volume of essays on gender, genre, and photography (Duke University Press, 2016).

-Ellie Perkins is a Professor in the Faculty of Environmental Studies.
-She is an economist concerned with the relationship between international trade, the environment, and local economies.
-She is interested in the study of globalization, and how local economies may grow as an antidote to international trade.
-She also looks at international means of controlling air pollution in the Arctic, and at the metals and minerals resource industries.
-She teaches courses in Environmental Economics, Ecological Economics, and Community Economic Development.
-She often works with students pursuing research themes related to community economic development, trade and the environment, and feminist economics.
+Ellie Perkins is a Professor in the Faculty of Environmental and Urban Change.
+She is an ecological economist concerned with climate justice: addressing global inequities while advancing the energy transition.
+She is interested in the political ecology of commons governance, local economies, and energy transitions; feminist theory and practice in times of climate change; and metals and minerals resources for the green transition.
+She teaches courses in Ecological Economics, Community Economic Development, and interdisciplinary qualitative research design.
+She often works with students pursuing research themes related to climate justice, local economic development, trade and the environment, water management, and feminist ecological economics

 Rhada Persaud is a course director in the Department of Political Science at Glendon College.